Saint-Charles Church, Monaco

-Saint-Charles Church is a Roman Catholic church dedicated to Saint Charles Borromeo, the 16th-century Italian cardinal and archbishop.
+Saint-Charles Church (French: Église Saint-Charles; Monégasque: Ge̍ija de San Carlu) is a Roman Catholic church dedicated to Saint Charles Borromeo, the 16th-century Italian cardinal and archbishop.
 The church is situated on the Avenue Sainte-Charles in the Monte Carlo district of Monaco.

 The church hosts the only English language Catholic service on the French Riviera, and offers Catechism classes in English for children and adults.